The road more or less traveled

 The poem aptly describes our dilemma on which route to take.
-We are in the surrounds of the Skukuza Rest Camp at Kruger National Park, South Africa in May 2015 where animals traverse roads and humans explore the wilderness (mostly from vehicles, of course!).
+We are in the surrounds of the Skukuza Rest Camp (Kruger National Park, South Africa; May 2015) where animals traverse roads and humans explore the wilderness (mostly from vehicles, of course!).

 We are a group of six – Praveen, Bindu, Monto, Geethanjali, Siddharth and Kumaresh, with eight days to see as many animals and birds as we can before returning to India.
 Having hired a car, we browse sightings and best routes – many times, traversing the same roads does not yield similar results.
 On occasions, we ‘just’ drive around, and here we witness nature in her breath-taking glory.

 The following is an abridged account of our personal experiences at Skukuza

 This superb view along the Sabine River, revealing the beauty and grandeur of the giraffe, strikes us as if we are passing through paradise.

 An early start to the day helps us with better sightings, as we drive around the park.
 We see a large group of gazelles (Gazella thomsonii) waking up to the dawn.
 We stop to see a few males marching to the edge of the gathering, suspiciously smelling something.
 After twenty minutes, when nothing happens, we turn back to the road in disappointment, only to stop at the hair-raising sight of a leopard stalking the gazelles.
 A speeding car wrecks the scene.

 From the time we set eyes on this baby Bateleur eagle, we drive by every day to see if it has learnt to fly and leave the nest – one day, to our immense pride, it had.